Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Reconstruction of the detector strain h(t) and noise subtraction

 The Virgo detector strain time series $h(t)$ is reconstructed using the raw detector time series and the models describing the sensing chain and the controlled mirror actuators whose calibration has been described in the previous sections.
-In this section, we report the principle of this $h(t)$ reconstruction.
-The additional noise subtraction used during O3 is described in section~\ref{sec:NoiseSubtraction}.
+In this section, we report the principle of this $h(t)$ reconstruction \lr{and the noise subtraction used during O3 which was applied within the same process.
+After a general introduction on the overall processing, more details are given on the $(t)$ reconstruction itself in section~\ref{sec:hrec}, and then further details on the noise subtraction and noise-witness channels considered during O3 are provided} in section~\ref{sec:NoiseSubtraction}.
 In section~\ref{sec:hrecerrors}, we then describe the method used to estimate the uncertainties on $h(t)$ and we give them for both O3a and O3b periods.